How Much Does Sod Cost?

 The cost of sod and sod installation is covered in this guide.
 Depending on your location, these sod prices may vary.
 Delivery fees are expected to rise if you live far away from sod suppliers.
 There are sod farms in your area that have higher or lower rates.

 A thick layer of grass is growing on a small area of soil.
 It is usually sold by the pallet and placed on rich soil to take root.
-A seed lawn can take up to two years to mature, whereas a sod lawn can be green in less than one day.
-Artificial grass is cheaper than sod, but it is more expensive.
+A seed lawn can take up to two years to mature, whereas a sod lawn can be green in under a day.
+Although artificial grass is less expensive than sod, it is more expensive.

 1.How long does new sod take to develop a root system?

 Usually sod takes root in 14 days.
-Once the sod is hard to lift off the ground, you’ll know the root system has developed.
-During the two weeks that your sod is taking root, don’t disturb it.
+When the sod becomes difficult to lift off the ground, the root system has matured.
+Don’t disturb your sod for the first two weeks while it’s establishing itself.

 2.How many square feet are in a pallet of sod?